ddavisj/mybooksx/README.md

 ## Root-level Folders

+On my laptop, I created two main folders:

--  client: all code and componentry related to the React-Redux side of the application
+-  client: all code and componentry related to the React-Redux side of the application.
+This code has been uploaded to GitHub

--  api: code related to the API server, powered by JSON-Server
+-  api: code related to the API server, powered by JSON-Server.
+This code is not on GitHub but runs on a separate 'dyno' (server) on Heroku

 ## Folders within src